 Be sure to visit your local Safeway to pick up all the ingredients for this dish and the NEW Starbucks Savory Morning Blend coffee.

 How to meal prep quinoa bowls

-Quinoa bowls are so great for meal prepping and they can be easily made ahead of time by prepping all the ingredients and assembling the bowls in meal prep containers.
+Quinoa bowls are great for meal prepping!
+They can be easily made ahead of time by prepping all the ingredients and assembling the bowls in meal prep containers.
 You can even make hard boiled eggs or jammy eggs ahead of time.

 If you don’t like the idea of meal prepping eggs, you can make a fresh one quickly while reheating the quinoa bowl in the microwave.